 You should read the following selected consolidated financial data in conjunction with our consolidated financial statements and the related notes appearing at the end of this prospectus and the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section of this prospectus.
 In September 2006, we acquired all of the capital stock of Sucampo Europe and Sucampo Japan.
-Accordingly, we have presented our financial statements on a consolidated basis as a merger of entities under common control for all periods presented to reflect this transaction.
-The pro forma net income per share amounts and the number of shares used in computing pro forma per share amounts give effect to the conversion of our convertible preferred stock into class A common stock.
-We have derived the following consolidated financial data as of December 31, 2005 and 2006 and for the four years ended December 31, 2006 from consolidated financial statements audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm.
-Consolidated balance sheets as of December 31, 2005 and 2006 and the related consolidated statements of operations, of changes in stockholders' (deficit) equity and of cash flows for each of the three years in the period ended December 31, 2006 and notes thereto appear elsewhere in this prospectus.
-We have derived the following consolidated financial data as of December 31, 2002, 2003 and 2004 and for the year ended December 31, 2002 from unaudited consolidated financial statements, which are not included in this prospectus.
-We have derived the following consolidated financial data as of March 31, 2007 and for the three months ended March 31, 2006 and 2007 from unaudited consolidated financial statements, which appear elsewhere in this prospectus, which we have prepared on the same basis as the audited consolidated financial statements and which, in the opinion of our management, include all adjustments, consisting only of normal recurring adjustments, necessary for a fair statement of the results for the unaudited interim periods.
+Accordingly, we have presented our financial statements on a consolidated basis for all periods to reflect this transaction.
+The pro forma net (loss) income per share amounts and the number of shares used in computing pro forma per share amounts give effect to the conversion of our convertible preferred stock into class A common stock.
+We have derived the following consolidated financial data as of December 31, 2004 and 2005 and for the three years ended December 31, 2005 from consolidated financial statements audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm.
+Consolidated balance sheets as of December 31, 2004 and 2005 and the related consolidated statements of operations, of changes in stockholders' (deficit) equity and of cash flows for each of the three years in the period ended December 31, 2005 and notes thereto appear elsewhere in this prospectus.
+We have derived the following consolidated financial data as of December 31, 2002 and 2003 and for the year ended December 31, 2002 from unaudited consolidated financial statements, which are not included in this prospectus.
+We have derived the following financial data as of December 31, 2001 and for the year then ended from audited financial statements, which are not included in this prospectus.
+We have derived the following consolidated financial data as of September 30, 2006 and for the nine months ended September 30, 2005 and 2006 from unaudited consolidated financial statements, which appear elsewhere in this prospectus, which we have prepared on the same basis as the audited consolidated financial statements and which, in the opinion of our management, include all adjustments, consisting only of normal recurring adjustments, necessary for a fair statement of the results for the unaudited interim periods.
 Interim financial results are not necessarily indicative of results to be expected for the full year or for any future reporting period.

-As discussed in note 2 to our consolidated financial statements, we have restated our consolidated financial statements for the years ended December 31, 2004 and 2005 and the three months ended March 31, 2006 to correct for revenue recognition errors.
+As discussed in note 2 to our consolidated financial statements, we have restated our financial statements for the year ended December 31, 2005 to correct for errors in accounting for deferred income taxes and stock-based compensation expense for awards to non-employees.